-Any removal of trees which measure in excess of fifteen (15) inches in circumference at a height of four (4) feet above the ground, or tearing down or destruction of stone walls, or portions thereof, with respect to any portion of the above mentioned scenic roads shall not be permitted except by the prior written consent of the Hampton Falls Planning Board.
-Cutting of branches is permitted within six (6) feet of transmission wires.
+Any removal of trees which measure in excess of fifteen inches (15") inches in circumference at a height of four feet (4') above the ground, or tearing down or destruction of stone walls, or portions thereof, with respect to any portion of the above mentioned scenic roads shall not be permitted except by the prior written consent of the Hampton Falls Planning Board.
+Cutting of branches is permitted within six feet (6') of transmission wires.
 (Amended March 1991)